 The curriculum at Agora Andorra International School is defined by 5 distinctive principles: the International Baccalaureate as an educational model for the future, Multilingualism, STEAM, Sport, and a commitment to provide our students with the tools they need to become global citizens, capable of making the world a better place.

 The International Baccalaureate® (IB) provides students with a comprehensive, well-regarded academic qualification, which is accepted by the world’s most prestigious universities.
 The IB is an innovative programme designed to develop key competences, enabling our students to achieve their academic, professional and personal goals within an international framework.Find out more

 We prepare our students for an international future.
-We offer a multilingual curriculum with immersion in both English and official languages and with classes offered in French and German.
+We offer a multilingual curriculum with immersion in both English and official languages and with classes offered in French.
 To complement our school-based language programme, students are invited to participate in international events, exchanges and trips to a variety of overseas destinations.Find out more

 Art and science through STEAM (Science, Technology, Engineering, Art and Math) competencies are key to the integral development of children: they provide enormous cognitive and personal benefits, in addition to enhancing their communication skills.
 Music, robotics, arts and expression play a central role in our educational project, and we offer a range of courses in public speaking.Find out more

 We promote the values implicit in participating in sporting activity, such as self-discipline, determination, a sense of fair-play and team spirit.
 At Agora Andorra International School, we have a passion for sport and encourage our pupils to embrace healthy habits, enjoy an active lifestyle and to work towards long-term emotional and physical balance.Find out more

 Children entering education today will graduate as young adults in 2030.
 Our mission is to prepare them for jobs that have not yet been created, for technologies that have not yet been invented, and to solve problems that have not yet been anticipated.
 We must encourage our young people to embrace and shape their own futures and to understand that they form part of a wider international community and are capable of shaping the world.Find out more